friday27/backend-dev/aws/aws_note.md

 ### AMI

-* An image to use to create our instances
+* An image to use to create our instances (e.g. Amazon Linux 2)
 * AMIs can be built for Linux or Windows machines
 * **AMIs are built for a specific AWS region**